 What is your vision?
-Often, the images we see shape our perception of reality as well as our vision of the future.
-In attempt to reorient our vision of the city of Philadelphia toward sovereign people and communities, an interactive viewing station houses stories, conferences talks, speeches, documentaries, and creative nonfiction relevant to Africa and the diaspora, from the history of slavery, to mass incarceration, to the science behind melanin. to Islam.
-Visitors can select DVDs from the rack and watch the images themselves, emphasizing knowledge-building as a personal process, formed by independent discovery and autonomous decision making.
+In attempt to reorient our vision of the city of Philadelphia toward sovereign people and communities, an interactive viewing station in the Sovereignty room features stories, conferences talks, speeches, documentaries, and creative non-fiction relevant to Africa and the diaspora, from the history of MOVE, to mass incarceration, to the science behind melanin, to Islam.
+Visitors can select DVDs from the rack and watch the images that emphasize knowledge-building as both a personal and collective process, informed by independent discovery and autonomous decision making.